Steams/Scraw/README.md

     println("Post title is : " + test_post.title )

     // You can filter comments by a string they contain or matching on a regex of your own
-    // These functions will load all the comments in the thread (including those hidden behind "more comments" links) and return them filtered by your criteria
+    // These functions will load all the comments in the thread (including those hidden
+    // behind "more comments" links) and return them filtered by your criteria

     test_post.comments.containing("explosion").foreach( x => printComments(x,1) )

-    val comments = test_post.comments().matching(".*(r|R)ust.*".r)
+    val comments = test_post.comments.matching(".*(r|R)ust.*".r)
 ````

 ###### Reply to Comments and Posts